radekstepan/burnchart/README.md

 - [x] show all issues as [one size](https://github.com/radekstepan/github-burndown-chart/issues/46)
 - [x] use `localStorage` to save project names
 - [ ] show a milestones page where we see a table ala projects but for only one project
+- [ ] create ui sketches for all app states

 ### The 20%